 This assessment supports CLOs 1, 3, 4

-Assessment task 2 – Progress Report and Presentation
+Assessment task 2 – Progress Report

 This exercise will comprise an executive summary; a clear exposition of the problem; a literature review and benchmarking exercise; definition of the criteria and constraints and a preliminary conclusions.